NOIZE REBRAND SS20

 This is Noize's very first Spring collection, and the very first big feat we checked off our list: introducing a new commodity to a parka-focused brand in the name of story-telling.

 NOIZE, a cruelty-free outerwear brand, was a blank slate.
 No marketing or branding had ever been developed before.
 The brand never even spoke on its own behalf.
 Micro-influencers were their media buys and spokespeople.
-We were gifted every creative’s dream: birthing a purposeful bran’s ethos, visual identity, voice, and cultural footprint from scratch.
+We were gifted every creative’s dream: birthing a purposeful brand’s ethos, visual identity, voice, and cultural footprint from scratch.

 Concept & Art Direction: Jessica Saesue & Nina Mourin